-The Department of State has designated two accrediting entities to carry out the accreditation and approval of adoption service providers.
-The accrediting entities are The Council on Accreditation and The Colorado Department of Human Services.
+The Department of State designated the Council on Accreditation (COA) as an accrediting entity to carry out the accreditation and approval of U.S. adoption service providers (ASPs).

-These two accrediting entities will make accreditation and approval decisions based upon the standards and procedures in federal accreditation regulations (22 CFR Part 96).
-In this role, they will perform a number of tasks, including:
+The accrediting entity makes accreditation and approval decisions based upon the standards and procedures in federal accreditation regulations (22 CFR Part 96).
+In this role, COA performs a number of tasks, including:

 - Determining whether agencies or persons are eligible for accreditation or approval;